The Most Common Trap in Early-Stage Marketing

 That's the whole system.
 Pick one thing.
 Write down what you expect.
 Wait.
 Read the result.
 Decide.
 Repeat.

-"I Don't Have Time to Test One Thing at a Time"
+What If I Don't Have Time to Test One Thing at a Time?

 You feel pressure to move fast.
 Your runway is shrinking.
-Every day that passes without traction feels like a day wasted.
+Every day that passes without growth feels like a day wasted.
 So you throw five changes at the wall simultaneously, hoping one of them sticks.

 But think about what happens next.
 You changed five things.
 Something shifted, or nothing shifted.
 Either way, you learned nothing actionable.
 So next week you change five more things.
 Same outcome.
 Week after week, you're busy but blind.